-All questions below are answered according to California law:
+All questions below are generally answered according to California law and are not intended as legal advice:

-A: Separate property means everything a husband and wife owns separately, which generally includes anything owned prior to their marriage to each other, anything earned or received after the date of their separation from each other, or anything received by either spouse as a gift or inheritance at any time.
+A: Separate Property generally includes anything owned by either spouse prior to their marriage, anything earned or received after the date of their separation, or anything received by either spouse as a gift or inheritance at any time.
+Separate property includes all income generated from the separate asset.
 (Note: gifts of “substantial” value given during the marriage can be considered community property.)
-Just because a spouse places title of an asset in his or her sole name, does not make it the separate property of that spouse if it was purchased or acquired with community property money/earnings.
+Title does not necessarily indicate separate property ownership if an asset was purchased or acquired with community property income and/or assets.

 Q: What is the community liable for?

-A: The community is generally liable for any debts that a husband and wife own together, which means any money that is still owed on any debts that either spouse took on during the marriage (even if the other spouse did not know about it in many circumstances).
-So it is very important for both spouses to continue to be aware of what their respective assets and debts are at all times during the marriage.
+A: The community is generally liable for any debts that spouses incur during marriage, which means any money that is still owed on any debts that either spouse took on during the marriage.
+There are exceptions, so it is very important for both spouses to continue to be aware of what their respective assets and debts are at all times during the marriage.
 Communication with each other is merely being a responsible partner.
+It is also important to speak to an attorney about your specific circumstances

 Q: What is the difference between a Legal Separation and a Dissolution?

-A: A Legal Separation does not terminate a marriage; however it can settle financial responsibilities between spouses and to any minor children.
-A Petition for Legal Separation is typically filed when either (1) spouses want to continue living together, but want to separate their finances; or (2) one spouse may need continued health insurance from the other spouse’s employer; or (3) simply when one spouse is not yet ready to file for divorce, but either needs to establish financial responsibilities and/or a temporary parenting plan or feels the need to send a message to the other spouse that the relationship needs serious help. \
+A: A Legal Separation does not terminate a marriage; however it can settle financial responsibilities between spouses and to create a parenting plan for their children.
+A Petition for Legal Separation (FL-100) is typically filed when (1) spouses want to continue living together, but want to separate their financial responsibilities; or (2) one spouse needs continued health insurance through the other spouse’s employer (if permitted by the insurer); or (3) for religious reasons; or (4) simply when one spouse is not yet ready to file for divorce, but needs to establish financial responsibilities and/or a temporary parenting plan and/or feels the need to send a message to the other spouse that the relationship needs serious help.

-A Dissolution (the current term for divorce) is filed to ultimately terminate a marriage between two people, which can be accomplished in as early as six (6) months or can take years depending upon the parties’ actions and/or the Court’s calendar.
-It is accomplished either by some form of settlement agreement or a trial, where a judge reviews the evidence and decides how the parties will divide their community assets and debts, what parenting plan is in the minor children’s best interests, and/or what is an appropriate amount of child and/or spousal support to be paid.
+A Dissolution (another term for divorce) is filed to end a marriage, which can be accomplished no sooner than six (6) months after the service of a court stamped Petition for Dissolution (FL-100), or it can take years depending upon the couple’s actions and/or the Court’s calendar.
+It is accomplished either by some form of settlement agreement or a trial, where a judge reviews the evidence and decides what is separate and community property, how the parties will divide their assets and debts, potential reimbursements and/or equalization payments owed by one spouse to the other, what parenting plan is in the children’s best interests, and/or what is an appropriate amount of child and/or spousal support to be paid.

 A Petition for Legal Separation can be amended to a Petition for Dissolution as long as no Judgment of Legal Separation has been obtained.
-If a Judgment of Legal Separation is obtained, then the legal separation case is complete and a new case will have to be filed if either or both parties wish to obtain a divorce later on.
+If a Judgment of Legal Separation is obtained, then the legal separation case is complete and a new case will have to be filed if either or both parties wish to obtain a divorce in the future.

 Q: How long does it take to get a divorce?

-A: The Court does not have the ability to grant a divorce until six (6) months after the initial Petition for Dissolution is filed with the Court and served on the other spouse.
-Accordingly, spouses who are divorcing have the option to either (1) schedule a trial date (assuming all discovery is completed and the spouses are ready for trial) or (2) reach an agreement as to the terms of their divorce, including all of said terms in a Judgment of Dissolution and all accompanying forms.
-These documents can be filed with and entered by the Court prior to the six (6) month date, but the actual divorce will not be final until that six (6) month date.
+A: The Court does not have the ability to end a marriage until six (6) months after the initial Petition for Dissolution is filed with the Court and served on the other spouse.
+Accordingly, spouses who are divorcing have the option to either (1) schedule a trial date (assuming all discovery is completed and the spouses are ready for trial) or (2) reach an agreement as to the terms of their divorce, all of which shall be incorporated into a Judgment of Dissolution.
+The Judgment and accompanying Judgment forms can be submitted to the Court and then processed by the Court prior to the six (6) month date, but the couple will remain legally married until that six (6) month date.

-Otherwise, the Court will not do anything until it is “told” to do so, i.e. one or both spouses request a trial date and/or submit a Judgment of Dissolution and all appropriate forms to the Court for filing.
+Note that the Court will not do anything until it is “told” to do so, i.e. one or both spouses request a trial date and/or submit a Stipulated (agreed) Judgment of Dissolution and all appropriate forms to the Court for filing.
 As a result, it can take much more than six (6) months for a divorce to be completed depending upon the actions of the spouses and/or their respective attorneys.

 Q: What if my spouse is cheating on me; does this make a difference as to how our assets and debts will be divided or our ultimate custody arrangement?